NShan9297/Kickstarter_Analysis/README.md

 Box and Whisker would have been another good chart for the Outcomes based on Goals.
 It could be a good supplement to show if the higher goals are trully outliers as they appear to be.

 A Histogram could have been used for the Outcomes Based on Goal infomations as well.
-This would better illustrate the distribution of the
+This would better illustrate the distribution of how often what goal range was, or wasn't met.